uunbound/coinograph/README.md

-# coincap
+# Coinograph
-Collection of some useful insights from Coincap API
+Collection of some useful insights from different cryptocurrency market APIs

 First install the requirements using

 `pip install -r requirements.txt`

-and then run the script with
+and then run any of the scripts using python.
+For example:

-`python script.py`
+`python volumerank.py`

 Here is a sample output:

 ![alt text](http://i.imgur.com/e64Xonj.png)

+You can use a command-line tool like [watch](http://www.linfo.org/watch.html) to run the scripts at regular intervals.